luisenriqueramos1977/vacationsflatsimple/readme.md

  /api/facilities/ Facilities provided by apartemtns /api/currencies/ currency of prices

-1. create some locations
+1. Create some locations
-2. create some currencies
+2. Create some currencies
-3. create superuser:
+3. Create superuser:
 docker-compose run web python manage.py createsuperuser
-4. create Owners and Guests group from http://localhost:8000/admin/
+4. Create Owners and Guests group from http://localhost:8000/admin/

 To run the front-end with node.js